MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-contact-item-from-a-vcard-file-and-save-the-item-in-a-folder.md

 - csharp
 ---

-# How to: Create a Contact Item from a vCard file and Save the Item in a Folder
+# Create a Contact Item from a vCard file and Save the Item in a Folder

 This example imports all the vCard files in a file system folder and saves the contacts into the folder specified by the targetFolder parameter.